exercism/jq/exercises/concept/shopping/.docs/introduction.md

 ## Basics

-We'll assume you are familiar with JSON syntax and data types.
+We will assume you are familiar with JSON syntax and data types.

 jq works by passing the incoming JSON data through a _single expression_ (written as a _pipeline of filters_) to achieve the desired transformed data.